msaadsaif5/Daily-Learnings/css/pseudo-element.md

       background: rgba(68, 68, 68, 0.7);
       }
 ```
-The "after" is a psuedo element that will insert the content after body element that has id 'bg-img'.
+The "after" is a pseudo element that will insert the specified content after body element that has id `bg-img`.
 Content in this case is empty as we are just setting background overlay, but it could be an image or anything else.

 We can also use pseudo element to style the portion of element that is selected by user e.g. selected text inside `p` element like below: